Reparations Agreement between Israel and the Federal Republic of Germany: Implementation

 Yad Vashem noted that "in the 1990s, Jews began making claims for property stolen in Eastern Europe.
 Various groups also began investigating what happened to the money deposited in Swiss banks by Jews outside of Switzerland who were later murdered in the Holocaust, and what happened to the funds deposited by various Nazis in Swiss banks.
 In addition, individual companies (many of them based in Germany) began to be pressured by survivor groups to compensate former forced laborers.
-Among them are Deutsche Bank AG, Siemens AG, Bayerische Motoren Werke AG (BMW), Volkswagen AG, and Adam Opel AG.
+Among them are Deutsche Bank, Siemens, BMW, Volkswagen and Opel.
 In response, early in 1999, the German government proclaimed the establishment of a fund with money from these companies to help needy Holocaust survivors.
 A similar fund was set up by the Swiss, as was a Hungarian fund for the compensation of Holocaust victims and their heirs.
 At the close of the 1990s, discussions of compensation were held by insurance companies that had before the war insured Jews who were later murdered by the Nazis.
 These companies include Allianz, Axa, Assicurazioni Generali, Zürich Financial Services, Winterthur, and Baloise Insurance Group.
 With the help of information about Holocaust victims made available by Yad Vashem, an international commission under former US Secretary of State Lawrence Eagleburger has been trying to uncover the names of those who had been insured and were murdered in the Holocaust.
 The World Jewish Restitution Organization was created to organize these efforts.
 On behalf of US citizens, the US Foreign Claims Settlement Commission reached agreements with the German government in 1998 and 1999 to compensate Holocaust victims who immigrated to the US after the war."